centminmod/centminmod-magento2/readme.md

 Change into `magento.domain.com` vhost directory one level above the usual web root at `public`, which is `/home/nginx/domains/$vhostname` and move and make a backup copy of the original web root as `public.orig` directory.
 Then use Composer to download the Magento 2.2.2 source code to a newly created `public` directory and set the appropriate user/group owner permissions on files, directories and the Magento binary.

+Update: Magento 2.2.3 is latest now so you would change `magento/project-community-edition=2.2.2` to `magento/project-community-edition=2.2.3` instead.

 ```
 # downloading magento 2.2 code via composer
 cd /home/nginx/domains/$vhostname